Use these tax-effective tips to make your super work harder for you.

 If you are under 65 years old, you can boost your super even further through after-tax contributions by using the bring forward provision.

-This allows you to go over the non-concessional contributions cap by up to two years’ worth of contributions without being penalised.
+This allows you to go over the non-concessional contributions cap by up to two years’ worth of contributions without being penalised, depending on your total superannuation balance on 30 June of the previous Financial Year.

-This means that the contributions cap that applies will be three times the standard cap for the financial year in which you make the contribution to your super fund.
+This means that the contributions cap that applies could be three times the standard cap for the financial year in which you make the contribution to your super fund.

 Receive a government co-contribution

-If you make after-tax contributions to your super the government may match some or all of what you put in.
+If you have a total superannuation balance less than the transfer balance cap on 30 June of the year before the relevant financial year and make after-tax contributions to your super, the government may match some or all of what you put in.

 How much the government will give you is dependent on how much you earn.